NCAR/aircraft_nc_utils/nc2iwg1/README.md

 `./nc2iwg1.py input_file -v extravarsfile.txt`

-OPTIONAL: The sixth (-er) allows users to have a realtime emulator for complete netCDF files after a given flight is complete.
-This is intended to be used for testing purposes to mimic the functionality of the script while a flight is in progress.
-If you have a complete netCDF file as an input, and include the -er flag followed by 'True', the script will start the conversion and generate the IWG1 packet starting at the beginning of the file.

-`./nc2iwg1.py input_file -er True`

-OPTIONAL: The seventh (-so) is standard out and should be included with the first input netCDF argument if you want standard out along with a conversion to a file.
+OPTIONAL: The sixth (-so) is standard out and should be included with the first input netCDF argument if you want standard out along with a conversion to a file.

 `./nc2iwg1.py input_file -so True`

-OPTIONAL: The eighth (-hn) allows users to define a hostname.
+OPTIONAL: The sevent (-hn) allows users to define a hostname.
 If no hostname is provided, the default is localhost.

 `./nc2iwg1.py input_file -u True -hn <hostname>`

-OPTIONAL: The ninth (-p) allows users to define a port number.
+OPTIONAL: The eight (-p) allows users to define a port number.
 If no port number is provided, the default is 7071.

 `./nc2iwg1.py input_file -u True -hn <hostname> -p <port#>`

-OPTIONAL: The tenth (-k) allows users to define a plaform ID such as GV, C130, WB57, etc. If no platform is provided, none is stored an each IWG1 line begins with IWG1.
+OPTIONAL: The ninth (-k) allows users to define a plaform ID such as GV, C130, WB57, etc. If no platform is provided, none is stored an each IWG1 line begins with IWG1.

 `./nc2iwg1.py input_file -k GV`